 But then on the plus side, it was authentic enough to be plausible, we could justify the cost knowing our medallion was real plaster (not polyurethane), and I loved that we could have these four ladies watching over our daily activities.
 I was all set to order it last month when I decided to inquire about shipping costs ahead of my order.
 Not good news at all… With the price already above $300, shipping would be an additional $240, pushing this medallion well over $500.
 Yikes!
 I want a really fabulous medallion, but not at that price.
 Ugh… Back to square one.

 More internet researching turned up a couple of other sellers, but none of them had anything that came close to what we wanted, or only sold to architects or designers, or were far more money than I was willing to spend.
 Crap….
 What the hell was I going to do?
 I just didn’t want to compromise and get a crappy polyurethane medallion.
 No McMansion medallions for our house.
 And definitely not this (below).I pulled back on the search, but to know me is to know that I can be a very determined person when it comes to things that are important to me.
-And this damned medallion was vital to making our living room a success.
+And this damned medallion was vital to making our parlor a success.
 I wasn’t willing to settle, this is just how I’m wired.
 (If you followed along when I was designing our New York kitchen back in 2015, I was at a total loss for how to get the style of kitchen cabinets I wanted at a price I could justify, and then a happy accident happened when I stumbled on an ad in a Google search.)

 Not letting myself give up, I started focusing on other projects which really need to be done before I can get to the medallion, all the while keeping my mind open to other options.
 Then the miracle happened….
 At least it felt like a miracle.